-There are varied views on the minimum age for this game.
-The box says 8+ and the Board Game Geek community suggests 10+.
-However my 7 year old son has enjoyed this game (although he may have picked this up easily as he is used to playing a variety of games).
+The box says 8+ while the Board Game Geek community suggests 10+.
+However my 7 year old has enjoyed playing it.

 The box is brightly coloured with a picture reminiscent of Moana.
 If you enjoy the film, this could be an accompanying resource highlighting the island hopping.
 A nice touch is the spot UV printing meaning the central boat appears glossy.

 The plastic insert is well designed.
 It is obvious where each piece goes and the player tokens are neat, meaning it is easy to set up a new game.

 The player tokens are cardboard disks with a land and a water side.
 With additional wooden huts for each village settlement.
 The huts have tiny carved doors and roofs to match the player token colour.
 The huts were a huge hit with the children I’ve played game with.

 The resource tokens are wooden, but don’t look like what they represent.
 However this isn’t important as they are all different colours and shapes so are easy to identify.

 I love the fact the pop out cards have a corner cut out to make them easier to remove.
 This is a thoughtful addition considering you are unlikely to keep the cardboard once you have removed the pieces

 The basic mechanism is very simple.
 On your turn, you place a token, or a village hut, on to the board next to one of your existing pieces, or by starting a new chain.
 If the token is on the water it shows the boat side and if it is on an island it shows the land side.
 And if it goes on a stone circle you take the resource or statue on that space.